shobrook/syntaxis/README.md

 my_var[0].bar()
 ```

-Here, `bar()` will not be captured and added to the d-tree for `module`.
+Here, `bar()` would not be captured and added to the d-tree for `module`.
 However, this isn't to say saplings doesn't capture module constructs used _inside_ data structures.
 In the example above, a node for `foo()` will still be created and appended to the d-tree.

+### Subscripts

 ### Control Flow